mik30s/Cysboard/README.md

 mul             | Display value in MB, KB or GB     | mem_free, mem_used, mem_swap_total, mem_total
 cmd             | Path of program to execute        | exec_#

+##Project structure
+The source code for the project is located in the source directory.
+The header file `cysboard.h` contains the main update function for the program.
+Objects for information from/about the cpu, os, memory and others are initialized in this class.
+All the other files house classes for gathering information from various sources.
+For example cpuinfo_linux.cpp has functions for gathering cpu info on a system.
+The header file `util.h` holds functions for common and repetitive tasks.

 ##Known Issues
 1. Program crashes sometimes when editing themes.